skagra/space-invaders/README.md

 ##  Big

-* Sprites and font are an exact match to the originals.
+* Sprites and font are a pixel-perfect match to the originals.
 * There are 55 aliens - 5 rows of 11, and three different types of alien.
 * Overall layout - including strange spacing in places - is matched as closely as is possible.
 * The game runs at 50 fps and is entirely flicker-free.